DEFRA/software-development-standards/docs/standards/node_standards.md

 > There may be scenarios where it would be advantageous to bypass the seven day release age requirement, such as when you need to immediately patch a vulnerability.
 In these cases, you should do appropriate due diligence on the package and its publisher before installing it, and consider temporarily disabling the setting if necessary.
 You can bypass the setting for a single install command with `--min-release-age=0`.

+#### Other package management tools

+npm has been chosen as our standard package management tool as it is the most widely used and supported.
+Using a common package management tool enables us to share knowledge and best practices across teams.
+Particularly in response to supply chain attacks.

+There may be scenarios where there is evidence that another package management tool is more appropriate for a more niche project setup.

+These potential benefits must be weighed against the disadvantages of using a less common package management tool, such as:
+- less community support and documentation
+- less knowledge sharing across teams
+- isolated and increased response to supply chain attacks
+- requirement to learn how the tool's package resolution and dependency management works, which may be different to npm
+- because dependency resolution and vulnerability auditing vary between package managers, teams need to understand the different supply-chain risks and attack paths each tool introduces.

+Any package management tool must be supported by GitHub Advanced Security for vulnerability and malware scanning to the same level as npm.

+Use of package management tools other than npm must be approved at the appropriate governance level.
+Please speak to a Principal Developer for more information.

 ### Server framework
 - Our standard framework is [Hapi](https://hapijs.com/).
 - Be aware of the [Hapi support timeline](https://hapi.dev/support/#plans).